 Bay Area Documentary Fund

-Established in 2008, The San Francisco Foundation Bay Area Documentary Fund (BADF) supports films that explore timely and compelling social justice issues from communities that have been historically underexposed, misinterpreted, or ignored.
-In recognition of the many award-winning documentaries that have emerged from the Bay Area, TSFF grants $10,000 to $25,000 to support the early production phase of documentary projects by experienced filmmakers living in the Bay Area with an esteemed body of previously created work.
-Proposed projects align with the TSFF’s programmatic goals, support accomplished film, video, and digital media artists, and address topics that are relevant to one or more of the five Bay Area counties we serve: Alameda, Contra Costa, Marin, San Francisco, or San Mateo.
+Established in 2008, The San Francisco Foundation’s Bay Area Documentary Fund (BADF) supports films that explore timely and compelling social justice issues from communities that have been historically underexposed, misinterpreted, or ignored.
+In recognition of the many award-winning documentaries that have emerged from the Bay Area, we grant $10,000 to $25,000 to support the pre-production and early production phases of documentary projects by experienced filmmakers living in the Bay Area with an esteemed body of previously created work.
+Proposed projects align with the Foundation’s programmatic goals, support accomplished film, video, and digital media artists, and address topics that are relevant to one or more of the five Bay Area counties we serve: Alameda, Contra Costa, Marin, San Francisco, or San Mateo.

 Invest in Bay Area Documentary Film